QUESTIONS AND ANSWERS:

 1. MYK asks: when will the sequel to this book be available?
 Is the book completed yet or still a work in progress?

-Author’s reply: the final draft is almost completed; taking longer than expected due to health issues.
-As soon as it’s published, you’ll definitely see the announcement on this website.
+Author’s reply: the manuscript is completed; took longer than expected due to health issues.
+The final cover design is coming along well, and we've registered the sequel's new website.
+As soon as the book is available for sale, the announcement will definitely be made on this website.

 In the meantime, I thought it would be fun for all if I took a few moments to answer questions received.
 Many relate to the same issues, and we’ll answer one question from each subject matter in as chronological order as possible.